JaviCoronas/challenge/README.md

 * NPM v6
 * Docker

-### How to Install
+## How to Install

-Please, clone the reposotory from here or use the command:
+Please, clone the repository from here, or use the command:

 `git clone https://github.com/JaviCoronas/challenge`

+You can easily deploy all the architecture with the next command:

 `docker-compose up -d --build`